se-edu/se-book/principles/liskovSubstitutionPrinciple/text.md

   <include src="../../common/definitions.md#def-liskov-substitution-principle" />
 </box>

-LSP sounds same as <trigger large trigger="click" for="modal:lsp-substitutability">substitutability</trigger> but it goes beyond substitutability; **LSP implies that a subclass should not be more restrictive than the behavior specified by the superclass.** As we know, Java has language support for substitutability.
+LSP sounds same as <trigger large trigger="click" for="modal:lsp-substitutability">substitutability</trigger> but it goes beyond substitutability; **LSP implies that a subclass should not be more restrictive than the behavior specified by the superclass.** As you know, Java has language support for substitutability.
 However, if LSP is not followed, substituting a subclass object for a superclass object can break the functionality of the code.

 <modal large header="Textbook {{ icon_embedding }}" id="modal:lsp-substitutability">
   <include src="../../oop/inheritance/substitutability/unit-inElsewhere-asFlat.md" boilerplate/>